wonderingabout/nvidia-archives/README.md

 nvcc --version
 ```

-## easy post-install for cuda 9.0 +/- 10.0 and before cudnn ubuntu 16.04/18.04 :
+## easy post-install for cuda 10.0 and before cudnn deb ubuntu 18.04 :

 ```
 sudo nano ~/.bashrc && source ~/.bashrc
 ```

 need to add this (at the end of the file, save and exit)

-(if using cuda 10.0 replace with cuda 10.0 instead) :

 ```
-# add paths for cuda-9.0
+# add paths for cuda-10.0
-export PATH=${PATH}:/usr/local/cuda-9.0/bin
+export PATH=${PATH}:/usr/local/cuda-10.0/bin

 # tensorrt cuda and cudnn other paths needed
 export CUDA_INSTALL_DIR=/usr/local/cuda